 Given this change, Rounds 2 and 3 shifted focus to exclusively provide funds for the LEAs' E-rate local match instead of directly funding infrastructure, allowing schools to leverage federal funds towards their infrastructure needs alongside their grant money.
 Round 2 fully funded the "local match" for all LEAs that applied for Round 1 grants but still had unfunded school-level infrastructure needs.
-Approximately \$25.3 million was awarded to 136 LEAs, enabling LEAs to receive more than \$90 million in E-rate funds.
+Approximately \$25.3 million was awarded to 136 LEAs, enabling

-Over the first three rounds, \$77 million in state-funded grants to 159 LEAs has enabled them to receive \$129 million in federal E-Rate funds for school network infrastructure.
-This is a total network infrastructure investment of \$206 million.
+Over the first three rounds, \$77 million in state-funded grants to 159 LEAs has enabled them to receive \$129 million in federal E-Rate funds for school network infrastructure, for a total network infrastructure investment of \$206 million.